Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 Max Strus Insights vs. the Celtics

-- Defensively, the Celtics are fourth in the league, conceding 111.4 points per game.
+- The Celtics are the fourth-best defensive squad in the league, giving up 111.4 points per game.

-- Conceding 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.
+- Giving up 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.

-- The Celtics are the second-ranked squad in the league, conceding 23.1 assists per contest.
+- In terms of assists, the Celtics have allowed 23.1 per game, second in the league.

-- In terms of 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the NBA.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Max Strus vs. the Celtics